2014/2015 Opening hours

 Monday to Saturday Court sessions 11am, 12 Noon, 1pm, 2pm, 3pm and 4pm.

-However, please feel free to give us a call and check, especially during the winter months.
+However, please feel free to give us a call and check the availability of the session you'd like to visit.

 Adults £3.95, Concessions £2.95 Children £2.50, Family £10.95 [2+2, 2+3 or 1+3)

-We also offer good group rates – please contact us on 01208 76616 and we would be happy to discuss your visit.
+We also offer good group rates – please contact us on 01208 76616 and press option 1 and we would be happy to discuss your visit.

 Do you love a good murder mystery?